 Vine cuttings of 25cm length of sweetpotato varieties with at least 4 nodes of sweetpotato varieties were planted on crest of the ridges in appropriate plots at a spacing of 1m x 0.3m.
 Maize (PVA2SYNM) provitamin A variety seeds were planted at the lower side of the ridges at the different spatial arrangements and spacings (1 m x 1 m at 4 plants/stand, 1 x 0.50m at 2 plants/stand and 1 x 0.25m at 1 plant/stand).

 Supply of vacant stands was done at 4 weeks after planting.
 NPK fertilizer (15:15:15) was applied at 400kg/ha at 4 weeks after planting (WAP).
 Weeding was done at 4 and 8 WAP.
 Data collected were on sweerpotato root yield, maize seed yield, land equivalent ratio, land equivalent coefficient, area time equivalent ratio, gross and net returns.
-The data on yields were subjected to analysis of varience using Genstat Discovery, edition (2007) and means separated using LSD at 5% level of probability.
+The data on yields were subjected to analysis of variance using Genstat Discovery, edition (2007) and means separated using LSD at 5% level of probability.

 RESULTS